 We’re rewatching eighties’ classic Robin of Sherwood.
-But what does a five-year old make of it today?
+But what would a five-year old make of it today?
+Allow us to present Paul’s rewatch and Luna’s first watch of Robin of Sherwood.

 After a series opener where writer Richard Carpenter took many familiar Robin Hood tropes and presented them in a fresh way, he’s now given us a wonderful story, and characters new to the mythos.
 But will it work for a five year old?